Are you taking blood pressure accurately?

 For expectant mothers, every prenatal visit to a doctor, nurse, or midwife -- either in one-on-one or group prenatal care -- starts off pretty much the same way.
 Your vital signs are checked: body temperature, body weight (let's see how that baby is growing!), and blood pressure.
 This last measure is particularly important when you’re pregnant.
 And here’s why.

 High blood pressure in pregnancy is an important diagnosis and indicator for preeclampsia, how the rest of your pregnancy is managed prior to delivery, the timing of delivery, risk of complications, and long-term maternal outcomes.
-However, according to the Council on Patient Safety in Women’s Health Care, “Blood pressure measurement is one of the most important basic clinical assessments that we do, yet it is often one of the most inaccurately performed assessments, leading to delays in diagnosis and treatment.”
+However, according to the Alliance for Innovation in Maternal Health (AIM), “Blood pressure measurement is one of the most important basic clinical assessments that we do, yet it is often one of the most inaccurately performed assessments, leading to delays in diagnosis and treatment.”

 High blood pressure is recorded as a ratio of two numbers: systolic blood pressure and diastolic blood pressure.
 Systolic blood pressure, which is the higher (or first) of the two numbers, measures the pressure in the arteries when the heart beats.
 Diastolic blood pressure, which is the lower (or second) of the two numbers, measures the pressure in the arteries between heartbeats or when the heart is resting.